Elegary/Projector-Killer/README.md

 # License
 This software is open source but
 Copyright 2016 © Romain ('Elegary').
-All right reserved.
+All rights reserved.